 I didn’t have a specific reason for wanting to go to Naples, but I figured it would make for an interesting few days.
 We also wanted to visit Pompeii, and even though many people go from the Amalfi Coast, it would have taken too long to get there from the town we picked to stay in.
 From Naples it was just 30 minutes on the train.
+So we added Naples to our Italy itinerary.
 But Naples turned out to be quite different from the images of Italy I have in my head.

 A good start

 Things started off ok.
 I instantly liked the energy of the city, it felt alive.

 On our first night, we ventured out to find dinner.
 Despite going the direction our hostel told us to go, we couldn’t seem to find any restaurants.
 While looking at our map, an older couple stopped to see if we needed help.
 “Restaurant?
 Pasta?” we asked.
 The man smiled, told us the name of a place that was nearby and pointed us in the right direction.